selcukgural/sguard/README.md

 - Helpers: GuardCallbacks.OnSuccess(Action), GuardCallbacks.OnFailure(Action)
 - All Is.* and ThrowIf.* signatures changed from Callback? to GuardCallback?

-2. Outcome semantics are explicit and unified
+1. Outcome semantics are explicit and unified

 - Is.*: result == true -> Success, result == false -> Failure
-- Is.NullOrEmpty: true (empty) -> Failure, false -> Success
+- Is.NullOrEmpty: true (empty) → Failure, false → Success
-- ThrowIf.*: condition met (exception thrown) -> Failure, condition not met -> Success
+- ThrowIf.*: condition met (exception thrown) → Failure, condition not met → Success

-3. Exception naming consistency
+1. Exception naming consistency

 - GreaterOrEqualThanException has been renamed to GreaterThanOrEqualException
 - Throw/ThrowIf methods are aligned with exception names

-4. Exception messages enhanced
+1. Exception messages enhanced

 - Exceptions now capture real call-site expressions with CallerArgumentExpression and embed them in Message and Exception.Data

-5. Possible behavioral differences for NullOrEmpty
+1. Possible behavioral differences for NullOrEmpty

 - Complex types that are non-null and have no readable properties are NOT considered empty
-- See “`NullOrEmpty` Semantics” for details and caveats
+- See `NullOrEmpty` Semantics for details and warnings

 If you are upgrading from older versions, read the Migration Guide below carefully.